Gamma234/Mouse_Click_Download/Mouse_Click_Download_v4.md

 ### \[Main Option : "d"]

-+ The most important of this option, it will control your mouse at "download steps".
++ The most important of this option, it will ***control your mouse*** at "download steps".
 + "Download steps" contains the following steps in a loop.
-  1. roll up
+  (1) roll up
-  2. move mouse to a position and right click
+  (2) move mouse to a position and right click
-  3. move mouse to a position and left click
+  (3) move mouse to a position and left click
-  4. move mouse to a position and left click
+  (4) move mouse to a position and left click
-  5. move mouse to a position and left click
+  (5) move mouse to a position and left click

 ----